 The gold mohur valued at fifteen silver rupees was issued with the dates of 1862, 1870 and 1875 with fractions valued at ten and five silver rupees also being issued between 1870 and 1879.

 The silver rupee was also issued in a fashion similar to the mohur with the image of the Queen and the fixed date 1862 but with a unique system of dots which was used from 1863 till 1875.
-These dots occur on the reverse below the date, above the word 'ONE', or in both positions.
-From 1874, this practice was halted and coins began to be dated continuously.
+These dots occur on the reverse below the date,

 The silver rupee had its lower denominations viz. the half rupee, the quarter rupee and 2 Annas.